Introduction

 ) to categorize your commands, making them easy to filter and find. -

-Workspace-Specific Commands: Automatically load and prioritize workspace-specific commands from
+Workspace-Aware: Automatically load workspace-specific commands and completions from a

 .intellishell